FrancescoCagnin/FrancescoCagnin/README.md

 - 👋 Salve, sono Francesco Cagnin
-- Studente dell'ITI Severi di Padova, interessato alla tecnologia e il software in particolare
+- Studente dell'ITI Severi di Padova, interessato alla tecnologia e al software in particolare

 <!---
 FrancescoCagnin/FrancescoCagnin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.